skillrary/AWS-Certified-SysOps-Administrator-Associate/Daily Lab Exercise for BapeiBatch1.md

    make sure you assign S3Readonly role to each of these instances.

-   3. Create a new LB configuration with a new Templage Group
+   3. Create a new LB configuration with a new Template Group